 - No more than 20 kg (44 pounds) may be transported.

-- The food must be of US origin, commercially packaged, and unopened.
+- The food must be of US origin, commercially packaged.

 - The pet food or treats must be in the possession of the traveler at the time of entry from the U.S.